KestrelInstitute/Specware/README.txt

 If this is a pre-built (binary) copy of Specware, you can just run Specware by executing the script bin/specware-emacs.
 This will start a new Emacs with Specware running in it.
-(This requires the Specware Emacs interface files, which you may have received separately from your copy of Specware.
-You can always just use bin/specware-shell to run Specware without the Emacs support.)
+Alternatively, on Mac OS X you can double click on bin/Specware.app.
+You can drag this to the dock or create an alias to it, to make it more accessible.
+You can use bin/specware-shell to run Specware without the Emacs support.

-If this is a source code vesion of Specware, you will need to build Specware before running it.
+If this is a source code version of Specware, you will need to build Specware before running it.
 To do so, follow these steps:

 1. Specware runs on top of SBCL (Steel Bank Common Lisp).
 To build Specware, first install SBCL (available from http://www.sbcl.org/).
-Specware has been tested using SBCL version 1.2.2 on Linux.

-2. Set your SPECWARE4 environment variable to point to your Specware directory.

-3. Run the script ./bin/bootstrap.
+2. Run make in the Specware directory

-TODO: Add instructions for building on Windows, if we can make it work.

 Notes: